MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/set-up-cluster-picking.md

 This topic describes how to enable workers to use their mobile devices to group picking work into clusters, so that they can pick items from a single location for multiple work orders at the same time.
-This is called cluster picking.
+This is called *cluster picking*.

 ## About cluster picking